mindspawn/OWUI_Sidebar/README.md

 - Default internal/external URLs now point to `https://chat.foo.bar`, so new installs work immediately until you swap in your own hostnames.
 - The options UI hides everything except the summary language/prompt override controls to keep fork merges clean; API and URL fields still exist but are hidden until needed.
 - Site-specific handlers for Jira and Confluence (Data Center v9) reuse the browser session to fetch REST metadata and drop sanitized `.txt` files instead of raw HTML.
+- Added a Jira ignore list (hardcoded in `site_handlers/jira.js`) so you can skip status-bot or noisy system users when exporting comments.
 - Plain-text drops share the same sanitized pipeline as PDFs/HTML, preventing non-ASCII issues for custom handlers.
 - Keyboard shortcut updated to `Ctrl+Alt+H` (same on macOS) to open the sidebar instantly; configure via `chrome://extensions/shortcuts` if needed.
 **Key advantages**: Smart dual-URL routing avoids tunnel overhead (Tailscale/Cloudflare) when using internal URLs, and content extraction ensures authenticated pages remain accessible to OWUI (unlike URL-only attachment).